oribaldi/graphite-intro/README.md

 Cons

-1. Operated over UDP, which does not guarantee a reliable transfer of information.
+1. Operates over UDP, which does not guarantee a reliable transfer of information.
 However, recent versions can be configured to use TCP.
 Just think which gives you less headaches.

 # Start Monitoring